japinol7/the-codemaster/README.md

 	codemaster [-h] [-f] [-l] [-m] [-n] [-u] [-d] [-t]

 	optional arguments:
-	  -h, --help            show this help message and exit -f, 			--fullscreen
+	  -h, --help, 	show this help message and exit
+	  -f, 			--fullscreen
                     Full screen display activated when starting the game -l, 			--multiplelogfiles
                     A log file by app execution, instead of one unique log file -m, 			--stdoutlog
                     Print logs to the console along with writing them to the log file -n, 			--nologdatetime
                     Logs will not print a datetime.
 	  -u, 			--nodisplayscaled
                     Deactivate the scaling of the game screen.
                     Resolution depends on desktop size and scale graphics.
                     Note that Pygame scaled is considered an experimental API and is subject to change.
                     In most systems, it is better to have the scaling activated when using the full screen display mode.
 	  -d, 			--debug
                     debug actions, information and traces
                     This does not set the log level to debug.
                     Use the key shortcut ^ L_Alt + numpad_divide to toggle log levels.
 	  -t, 			--debugtraces
                     show debug back traces information when something goes wrong

 **Default optional arguments**